-Voice over can be a very rewarding field which can offer a creative outlet and some extra cash too!
-Many people have asked if voice over is something that needs your undivided attention or if it can be a side job.
+Voiceover can be a very rewarding field that can offer a creative outlet and some extra cash too!
+Many people have asked if voice-over is something that needs your undivided attention or if it can be a side job.
 My answer would be yes to both scenarios.
-If a full-time voice over career is what you seek, then you absolutely need to be able to devote your time and attention to pursuing your goals.
-If, however, voice over is an interest that you’d like to pursue in addition to another more traditional career or caring for your family, that is definitely possible too!
+If a full-time voice-over career is what you seek, then you absolutely need to be able to devote your time and attention to pursuing your goals.
+If, however, voice-over is an interest that you’d like to pursue in addition to another more traditional career or caring for your family, that is definitely possible too!

-Voice over is a job that can be done as much or as little as needed or according to what suits your current lifestyle.
-For instance, if you have a traditional 9 to 5 job but you have a passion for acting, voice over might be a great option to both scratch your creative itch and supplement your income.
-But let’s break down some of the basics so that newcomers to voice over know what they are getting themselves into before they dive in head-first.
+Voiceover is a job that can be done as much or as little as needed or according to what suits your current lifestyle.
+For instance, if you have a traditional 9 to 5 job but have a passion for acting, voice-over might be a great option to both scratch your creative itch and supplement your income.
+But let’s break down some of the basics so that newcomers to voice-over know what they are getting themselves into before they dive in head-first.

 How To Set Yourself Up For Success

 No matter how you slice it, voice-over work is an investment.
 In today’s world, having a professional-level home studio is crucial, especially for those who want or need the flexibility of working from home.
 If you have another job, it can be hugely beneficial to work from a high-quality home recording booth.
 I can’t emphasize enough how important it is to spend the time and money needed to properly outfit your home for broadcast-quality recording.